-For March, Red Tent Living is reflecting on the following words, “Is This Life?”.
+For May, Red Tent Living is reflecting on the following words, “Did I Just Say That?”.
 We invite you to join us, or to consider exploring the idea further with a Red Tent Dinner.

 Below, you’ll find the latest from the Red Tent Women.
 We invite you to ponder, comment, and share.
 Above all, we hope you’ll take part.

 Sitting in between half packed boxes and newspaper crumbles, tears flowing for what felt like an eternity, I began my tirade: God, I am SO ANGRY with You.
 You don’t love me at all.
 So instead of me following anything You have to tell me, I am going to ignore You and anything and anyone that looks like You.
 How could you do this to me?
 What did I do to deserve this?
 Continue reading “Anger Unpacked”

 I’ve always wondered what it would be like to have God speak into my innermost being.
 I grew up hearing people talk about this intimate experience, which left them reeling in the emotional connectedness of being seen by a higher power.
 I’ve felt suspicious of such accounts and have held a firm stance that anything I hear in my mind is just my gut, and I always trust my gut.
 Continue reading “New Jesus”

 The boulder in my yard was rather large, covered in ferns and lichens.
 It rested beneath a mango tree, residing in my periphery as I toiled over hand washing clothes and pinning them up to dry in the sunlight.
 It perched just shy of a conversation amidst the brush, iguanas, and wildflowers, holding its breath while the butterflies darted about.
 Continue reading “The Land of the Living”